Early rumours are already swirling around Google's successor to the wildly popular Pixel phones.

 When Google launched the first Pixel phones in 2016, it did so by dropping the Nexus brand that it had previously adopted for its own in-house phones, instead launching Pixel as its brand.
 The Google Pixel and Google Pixel XL were launched in Australia as exclusives with Telstra, with the central hook being the "pure" Android experience they offered.

-As with the Nexus phones that preceded them, the Pixel phones will be the first in line to receive the next version of Google's Android operating system, for now just known as Android "O".
-It's expected that the Pixel XL 2 will launch with O already onboard, alongside a smaller Pixel 2 phone.
+As with the Nexus phones that preceded them, the Pixel phones will be the first in line to receive the next version of Google's Android operating system, which is called Android Oreo.
+It's expected that the Pixel XL 2 will launch with Oreo already onboard, alongside a smaller Pixel 2 phone, although some rumours have suggested that Google may opt to release three new Pixel phones this year.
+At this stage, it appears that Google will pursue a two-device only strategy.

 Will the Google Pixel XL 2 be powerful?